koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 # Purchase Policy

-## Subscription Management
+## Manage or Cancel Subscriptions

-The Scrypted NVR subscription can be managed at the billing portal: [https://billing.scrypted.app](https://billing.scrypted.app).
+The Scrypted NVR subscription can be managed at the [billing portal](https://billing.scrypted.app).
+This includes adding or removing licenses from an account, or cancelling the subscription.

 ## Free Trial